k-farruh/k-farruh.github.io/_portfolio/emc_dell.md

   preview_only: true
   width: "300"
   path: /images/portfolio/emc_dell.png
-summary: Created a model for estimating the performance of communication protocols for channels with noise and simulated it using Matlab Communication Toolbox.
+excerpt: Created a model for estimating the performance of communication protocols for channels with noise and simulated it using Matlab Communication Toolbox.
 The simulation results and implemented models on the EMC 2 data center were compared, showing deviations within 11%, confirming the research's consistency.
 ---

 ![Data-Center Network Optimizing](../../images/portfolio/emc_dell.png)